mburaozkan/ML-Agents-PPO-Target-Navigation/README.md

 - **PPO Algorithm**: Proximal Policy Optimization (PPO) is used to train the agent.
 - **Target Navigation**: The agent learns to navigate to a specified target point.

+## Overview

+The agent's goal in this project is to navigate a 2D environment and reach a target while avoiding walls.
+The agent is represented as a **pink square**, and the target is a **yellow circle**.
+The agent receives rewards for reaching the target and penalties for colliding with walls.
+Additionally, the **background changes color** based on the agent's performance: it turns **green** when the agent successfully reaches the target and **red** if it collides with a wall.
+The environment is randomized at the start of each training episode to improve the agent's ability to generalize.

+### Proximal Policy Optimization (PPO)

+PPO is a reinforcement learning algorithm that adjusts the agent's actions by optimizing a policy, ensuring that the changes to the policy are not too large between updates.
+It is a popular choice for training agents in Unity ML-Agents because of its stability and efficiency in solving complex tasks.

 ## Installation

 ### 1. Install Python 3.9.13